 This article deals with the collective labour law aspects of the labour protection of non-standard workers.
 It aims at contributing to further the debate on the need to adapt existing regulatory frameworks and policy strategies to face the growth of the non-standard workforce in recent decades.
-Arguably, a vast part of this debate has concentrated on issues related to individual employment law and social security1743.
-Less attention has been given, instead, to the questions that the emergence of non-standard work in modern labour markets poses to the regulation of collective rights1744, and in particular of collective action.
+Arguably, a vast part of this debate has concentrated on issues related to individual employment law and social security1.
+Less attention has been given, instead, to the questions that the emergence of non-standard work in modern labour markets poses to the regulation of collective rights2, and in particular of collective action.

 This article argues that many of the existing limitations and restrictions to the right to collective bargaining and the right to strike disproportionately affect non-standard workers.
-Indeed, in some cases, these restrictions go as far as denying, legally or as a matter of fact, access of nonstandard workers to collective rights.
-This article, thus, is meant at reorienting part of the current legal and policy debate on non-standard work on its collective dimensions.
+Indeed, in some cases, these restrictions go as far as denying, legally or as a matter of fact, access of non-standard workers to collective rights.
+This article, thus, is meant at reorienting part of the current legal and policy debate on nonstandard work on its collective dimensions.
 It provides examples of limitations that hamper the exercise of collective rights in a way that fails to keep pace with the changes occurred in labour markets and societies at large in recent decades, such as the increased number of workers involved in non-standard forms of employment, but also globalisation and some of the related consequences on business and work organisation.
-It also examines whether these limitations, many of which were formulated to address the economic and legal landscapes existing at the time of their enactment, are still fit to govern current labour markets or whether they have become unreasonably burdensome for the present.
-In doing so, constant reference will be to a legal development that has occurred since some of the existing standards on collective action were introduced, namely the evolution of the rationale of the right to strike "from being a weapon in collective bargaining into an individual human right", remarked by Professor Sir Bob Hepple QC, in one of his last works1745.
-In this perspective, this article argues that existing regulations of the right to strike should be reassessed to investigate whether they are compatible with the "human right" status of the right to strike and in particular whether they are necessary, in democratic societies, to ensure the fulfilment of other basic needs, in particular the exercise of other human rights.
+It

-1743 Extensive references and data are provided in ILO, Non-standard forms of employment.
+1 Extensive references and data are provided in ILO, Non-standard forms of employment.
 Report for discussion at the Meeting of Experts on Non-Standard Forms of Employment (Geneva, 16-19 February 2015) (Geneva, ILO: 2015).
 The scientific literature on this debate is extremely vast: see A. Supiot, Beyond Employment.
-Changes in Work and the Future of Labour Law in Europe (Oxford: Oxford University Press, 2001); G. Bosch, 'Towards a new standard employment relationship in Western Europe' (2004) 42 British Journal of Industrial Relations 617-636; L. Vosko, Managing the Margins Gender, Citizenship, and the International Regulation of Precarious Employment (Oxford: Oxford University Press, 2010); G. Standing, The Precariat: The New Dangerous Class (London: Bloomsbury, 2011); M. Freedland and N. Kountouris, The Legal Construction of Personal Work Relations (Oxford: Oxford University Press, 2011); J. Fudge, S. McCrystal and K. Sankaran, Challenging the Legal Boundaries of Work Regulation (Oxford: Hart, 2012); K. V. W. Stone and H. Arthurs (eds.), Rethinking Workplace Regulation: Beyond the Standard Contract of Employment (New York: Russell Sage Foundation, 2013); Z. Adams and S. Deakin, 'Institutional Solutions to Inequality and Precariousness in Labour Markets' (2014) 52 British Journal of Industrial Relations 779-809; J. Rubery, 'Reregulating for inclusive labour markets', ILO Conditions of Work and Employment Series Working Paper No. 65.

-1744 See, however, the contributions published in C. Thronley, S. Jeffreys and B Appay (eds.), Globalisation and Precarious Forms of Production and Employment: Challenges for Workers and Unions (Cheltenam, Edward Elgar, 2010) and in Meeting the challenge of Precarious Work: A Workers' Agenda (2013) 5 International Journal of Labour Research; A. J. S. Calvin, 'Organizational Primacy: Employment Conflict in a Post-Standard Contract World' in Stone and Arthurs (n.
+Changes in Work and the Future of Labour Law in Europe (Oxford: Oxford University Press, 2001); G. Bosch, 'Towards a new standard employment relationship in Western Europe' (2004) 42 British Journal of Industrial Relations 617-636; L. Vosko, Managing the Margins Gender, Citizenship, and the International Regulation of Precarious Employment (Oxford: Oxford University Press, 2010); G. Standing, The Precariat: The New Dangerous Class (London: Bloomsbury, 2011); M. Freedland and N. Kountouris, The Legal Construction of Personal Work Relations (Oxford: Oxford University Press, 2011); J. Fudge, S. McCrystal and K. Sankaran, Challenging the Legal Boundaries of Work Regulation (Oxford: Hart, 2012); K. V. W. Stone and H. Arthurs (eds.), Rethinking Workplace Regulation; Bevond the Standard Contract of Employment (New York: Russell Sage Foundation, 2013); Z. Adams and S. Deakin, 'Institutional Solutions to Inequality and Precariousness in Labour Markets' (2014) 52 British Journal of Industrial Relations 779-809; J. Rubery, 'Reregulating for inclusive labour markets', ILO Conditions of Work and Employment Series Working Paper No. 65.
+2 See, however, the contributions published in C. Thronley, S. Jeffreys and B Appay (eds.), Globalisation and Precarious Forms of Production and Employment: Challenges for Workers and Unions (Cheltenam, Edward Elgar, 2010) and in Meeting the challenge of Precarious Work: A Workers' Agenda (2013) 5 International Journal of Labour Research; A. J. S. Calvin, 'Organizational Primacy: Employment Conflict in a Post-Standard Contract World' in Stone and Arthurs (n.
 1).